-The Commissioners have highlighted that volunteers are “an integral part of the aged care system”.
-The report proposes that the Australian Government better funds organisations in the sector to support their volunteers through designated supervision and training, and to offer extended volunteer support for those in aged care and at risk of social isolation.
-See below for more specific details behind the volunteer-related recommendation.
+The Commissioners recognised volunteers are “an integral part of the aged care system”.
+The report proposed that the Australian Government better fund organisations in the sector to support their volunteers through designated supervision and training, and to offer extended volunteer support for those in aged care and at risk of social isolation.

 Recommendation 44: Volunteers and Aged Care Volunteer Visitors Scheme (page 239)